Cybister yulensis: Color

 The dorsal side in adults is colored dark olive green.
 On this side, the yellow band lining the margins of the pronotum and elytra stops near the elytra's attenuated apex.
-Cybister yulensis has a slightly thicker and more distinct band than Cybister hypomelas, another Yule Island beetle.
+Cybister yulensis has a slightly thicker and more distinct band than Cybister hypomelas, a nearby beetle.
 The band does not touch the edge of the elytra as it lines it except near the base.
 The base is the part of the elytra bordering the pronotum.

 The ventral surface is black, apart from the dark reddish abdomen and narrow pronotal process in the center.
 The process has an often greenish pit in its front portion.
 This pit is one of the main features that differentiates it from the sympatric Cybister tripunctatus.
 In addition, the mesepimerons, metasternal wings minus the posterior half, and metacoxa all have a ferruginous-testaceous color.

 The legs are black with weak testaceous variation, except for the ferruginous-tinged profemurs, mesofemurs, and hind knees.

 The head's labrum is ferruginous.
 The epistome, which is a sclerite near the mouth, has a ferruginous tinge.
 The antennae are testaceous, and their articles have very slight darkenings.